Ghauoor/theme-mangement-using-provider/README.md

 # theme_management_using_provider

-In this project i implement Dark and light through Provider State Management
+In this project I implement Dark and light through Provider State Management then i use shared pref for theme persistence

 ## Getting Started